Scafell Pike – Three Peaks

 Scafell Pike

-This route can be started either from the parking at Wasdale head next to the public toilets, or from Seathwaite farm in Borrowdale.
+This route can be started either from the parking at Wasdale Head or from Seathwaite farm in Borrowdale.

 In the Ranger’s opinion, this route is an interesting and challenging way to the top of Scafell Pike.